 WDR Pg.
 10, Unit Design, Evaporation/Infiltration Pond #48:

 The tentative WDRs state “The unlined evaporation/infiltration ponds (referred to as evaporation/percolation ponds in Order No. 97-142) H-1, H-2 and C are used to dewater the pit.
 Pit water is pumped into H-1 and/or C and allowed to evaporate/infiltrate into the ground.
 H-1 drains into H-2.”
-This should be changed to “The unlined evaporation/infiltration ponds (referred to as evaporation/percolation ponds in Order No. 97-142) H-1, H-2 and C are used to dewater the pit Pit water is pumped into H-1 and/or C and allowed to evaporate/infiltrate into the ground.
+This should be changed to “The unlined evaporation/infiltration ponds (referred to as evaporation/percolation ponds in Order No. 97-142) H-1, H-2 and C are used to dewater the pit and/or collect stormwater from undeveloped areas of the site.
+The unlined evaporation/infiltration pond C is currently only used to collect stormwater from undeveloped areas of the site and a portion of the Reclaimed Mill Tailings Stock Pile area, but could also be used to dewater the pit if necessary.
+Pit water is currently pumped into H-1 and/or C and allowed to evaporate/infiltrate into the ground.
 H-1 drains into H-2.”

 WB Response: